kouliping/en/documentation/Video-Service/Media-Processing-Service/API-Reference/Video-Transcoding-API/User-Signature-Authentication.md

 1. If the incoming AccessKey is absent or inactive, return 403 Forbidden.
 Error code: InvalidAccessKey.

-2. The time of incoming request must be within 15 minutes after the current time of JD Cloud storage server, otherwise it will return 403 Forbidden.
+2. The time of incoming request must be within 15 minutes after the current time of JD Cloud OSS server, otherwise it will return 403 Forbidden.
 Error code: RequestTimeTooSkewed.

 3. If the format of the Authorization value in the user request header is incorrect, return 400 Bad Request.
 Error code: InvalidToken.

-All requests in JD Cloud Storage must use the GMT format specified in the HTTP 1.1 Protocol.
+All requests in JD Cloud OSS must use the GMT format specified in the HTTP 1.1 Protocol.
 The date format is: Wed, 22 May 2017 05:29:49 GMT